 Communication Skills: Communication strategies such as active listening, questioning, and empathizing are life skills that will serve you well throughout your life.

-Share everything.?
-Play fair.?
-Don’t hit people.?
-Put things back where you found them.?
-Clean up your own ness.?
-Don’t take things that aren’t yours.?
-Say you’re sorry when you hurt somebody.?
-Wash your hands before you eat.?
-Flush.?
-Warm cookies and cold milk are good for you.?
-Life a balanced life.?
-Learn some and think some and draw and paint and sing and dance and play and work every day some.?
+Share everything.
+Play fair.
+Don’t hit people.
+Put things back where you found them.
+Clean up your own mess.
+Don’t take things that aren’t yours.
+Say you’re sorry when you hurt somebody.
+Wash your hands before you eat.
+Flush.
+Warm cookies and cold milk are good for you.
+Life a balanced life.
+Learn some and think some and draw and paint and sing and dance and play and work every day some.
 Take a nap every afternoon.

-Everything you need to know is there somewhere.?
-The golden rule and love and basic sanitation, ecology, politics, and equality.?
-Think of what a better world it would be if we all, the whole world, had cookies and mild about 3 o’clodk every afternoon and then lay down with our blankets for a nap.?
-Or we had a basic policy in our nation and other nations to always put things back where we found them and clean up our own meses.
+Everything you need to know is there somewhere.
+The golden rule and love and basic sanitation, ecology, politics, and equality.
+Think of what a better world it would be if we all, the whole world, had cookies and mild about 3 o’clock every afternoon and then lay down with our blankets for a nap.
+Or we had a basic policy in our nation and other nations to always put things back where we found them and clean up our own messes.